Phone

 Arbitration in Domestic Contracts and Disputes

-• Legal capacity of the parties to the arbitration agreement.
+• Legal capacity of the parties: The parties must have the legal capacity to enter into the arbitration agreement and pursue the claim through Arbitration.

 • Legal capacity.

-• Existence of a definite subject matter.
+• A clear and definite subject matter.

-• Lawful purpose.
+• A lawful purpose.

-Types of Domestic Commercial Disputes
+Common Types of Domestic Commercial Disputes

-• Company registration.
+• Company registration matters.

 • Company dissolution.

-• Resolution of disputes among company partners or shareholders.
+• Disputes between partners or shareholders.

 Frequently Asked Questions Regarding Commercial Lawyers in Domestic Commercial Disputes